 The town of Tulum isn't very interesting, it's basically one main street with shops and a lot of souvenir shops, and some small side streets.
 The hotel zone is on the beach an quite far from the centre, it's best to catch a shared taxi there.
 As far as I've noticed, Tulum is a safe place and you have nothing to worry about.
 I visited the ruins by the beach, which are only nice because they are the only ones in Mexico by the water, and spent a day visiting the ruins in Coba, about an hour away in the jungle.
 I stayed at Camping Chavez, a super cozy hippy-campsite with tipis and a shared kitchen.
 For food in town i recommend the first 3 restaurants at Calle Jupiter Sur, just around the corner of the main street and across from the ADO busstation.
-Hope this helps :) almost 2 years ago
+Hope this helps :) about 2 years ago

 You should definitely stay at La Punta, a little village just out of town where the restaurants, bars and guesthouses are right on the beach and the atmosphere is laid-back.
 I spent 3 weeks in Puerto and the only thing I've come across is [especially for girls] to stay in the light of the bars and clubs when you go for a drink/dance in town at night, so take a taxi home straight from the door.
-If you're a guy or with a group, its obviously different, but still be careful walking home (drunk) over the beach and keep an eye out for muggers. almost 2 years ago
+If you're a guy or with a group, its obviously different, but still be careful walking home (drunk) over the beach and keep an eye out for muggers. about 2 years ago